MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

   - **ACID** - A GUID identifier representing the Office product that the user is licensed for

-  - **DwEulaId** – Numeric identifier of the type of EULA that was accepted by the user
+  - **DwEulaId** – Numeric identifier of the type of license terms that was accepted by the user

 ### Office.Licensing.ActivateDeviceEntitlement